gongzheying/ansible-autodeploy/playbooks/README.md

     # ibsps web server
     # all members of the schedule cluster need to be added here
     app.local

+    [scheduler_master]
+    # ibsps schedule server
+    # all members of the schedule cluster master nodes need to be added here
+    # if schedule cluster have only one node, it should to be added here.
+    sch.master.local

+    [scheduler_slave]
+    # ibsps schedule server
+    # all members of the schedule cluster slave nodes need to be added here
+    # if the schedule cluster does not have slave node, it should be blank here.
+    sch.slave.local

 For more details, check the ansible [inventory documentation](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html).